 Who am I?

 I’m a priest of the Roman Catholic Church belonging to the British Province of the Society of Jesus.
 That’s what the “SJ” at the end of my name stands for.
-My full-time occupation at the moment is at Loyola Hall Jesuit Spirituality Centre in the north of England.
-I work as part of the retreat team giving various courses, retreats, and spiritual direction.

 I spent most of the 1990s living in Berkeley, California, where I was working as a doctoral student at the Jesuit School of Theology — part of the Graduate Theological Union.
-Though ill-health has stalled the dissertation my particular interests are in theological cosmology, the theology of creation, and ways of doing theology out of the practical experience of God, particularly in spiritual direction.
+Though ill-health stalled the dissertation my particular interests are in theological cosmology, the theology of creation, and ways of doing theology out of the practical experience of God, particularly in spiritual direction.

 Homilies